 Attracting new customers and retaining old ones goes hand in hand for a successful restaurant business.
 With the sheer number of restaurants and food outlets functioning, gaining new customers can be a difficult task, and can also turn out to be too expensive if not done right.
-Therefore, right restaurant marketing becomes crucial to a restaurant’s success.
+Therefore, the right restaurant marketing becomes crucial to a restaurant’s success.
 In a previous article, we discussed how to achieve the perfect digital marketing strategy for restaurants.
-In this, we tackle the behemoth: offline marketing strategies for restaurants.
+In this, we tackle the behemoth: offline restaurant marketing ideas and how to execute them.

-Try these 9 effective offline restaurant marketing strategies that are sure to increase your customer base, and also help retain old ones.
+Try these nine effective offline restaurant marketing strategies that are sure to increase your customer base, and also help retain old ones.

 1. Hosting Events